astrails/mac-install/README.markdown

   in "Modifier Keys" popup switch "Caps Lock" to "Control"

+  * Keyboard Shortcuts:

-  in Keyboard Shortcuts turn off "Show Spotlight Window" in spotlight group and turn on "Select next source in Input menu" in the "Keyboard & Text" group.
+    * turn off "Show Spotlight Window" in spotlight group and
+    * turn on "Select next source in Input menu" in the "Keyboard & Text" group.
+    * turn on "Switch to Desktop .." in "Mission Control"

 * Trackpad